THIS COURSE REQUIRES A MINIMUM OF 6 STUDENTS!

 AP Statistics is a course that parallels a college-level introductory statistics class.
 The study of statistics has a broad range of applications including business, finance, education, law, medicine, social sciences, sports, and STEM fields, making it attractive to students considering many different career paths.
 The versatile nature of this course allows students to direct their learning to topics of individual interest, as well as a variety of project-based assessments.
 Students will prepare for both the multiple choice and the free response portions of the optional AP exam.
 (Given in May).

 Development of mathematical literacy, as well as oral and written expression of mathematical concepts, will be emphasized.
 Major topics to be covered in class and on the AP Statistics Exam are:

 Students will need to supply a TI-83 or TI-84 graphing calculator.
 Please limit your calculator choice to one of these two models.
 Texas Instruments is the leader in educational graphing calculators, and time constraints dictate that the instructor and students have access to the same calculator.
+The TI-84 is preferred due to its updated statistical features.
 Students will also need access to a computer and printer at home to run statistical software, complete homework, and print articles and additional materials from the internet.
 Microsoft Excel or other spreadsheet software is recommended but not required.

 $80/month, AP test fee (optional, but encouraged), textbook and technology costs as listed.